The men and women of the Mayer Fire District are at it again, collecting toys, food and money for area families.

 MFFA President Richard LaRue said the group is asking the public to join the firefighters in making the holidays a little brighter for some area families.

-LaRue said firefighters will deliver the gifts by fire engine on Christmas Eve and rumor has it Santa Claus himself is going to be on duty to help deliver the gifts.
+LaRue said firefighters will deliver the gifts by fire engine on Christmas Eve, and there is a rumor that Santa Claus himself is going to be on duty to help deliver the gifts.

 "We do this every year and everybody has a lot of fun with it," he said.

-LaRue said anyone wishing to help can drop off canned food, a new unwrapped toy or cash donations at the MFD office at 1001 Miami Street in Mayer, at Fire Station No. 2 in Spring Valley or Station No. 3 in Cordes Lakes.
-LaRue said the Firefighters Association is starting the donations with $300 and counting on the public's generosity in doing the rest.
+LaRue said anyone wishing to help can drop off canned food, a new unwrapped toy or cash donations at the MFD office at 1001 Miami Street in Mayer or at Fire Station # 2 on Spring Lane in Spring Valley.

 "We are always looking for donations.
 If somebody donates even one stuffed toy, it's one we didn't have to buy," he said.

-"This year we hope to be able to give more assistance than last year," he said.
+"This year we hope to be able to give more assistance than last year," LaRue said.
 "Everybody, from full-timers to reserves, is participating and it is going to be a good year."